-The district may administer prescription medication to a student if the district has received permission to do so from the parent/guardian and appropriate direction on how the medication is to be administered.
+The parent/guardian must provide the district with written permission to administer the medication before the district will administer the prescription medication to the student.
 The prescription label will be considered the equivalent of a prescriber's written direction, and a separate document is not needed.